 Narcissists share the same traits as the psychopath, sociopath, and megalomaniac.
 The terms psychopath and sociopath are interchangeable; they describe people with little or no conscience who can act without remorse.
 The megalomaniac focuses on achieving and maintaining power.
 Here are the traits they exhibit.

 The term gaslighting comes from the Gaslight (1944), where a husband convinces his wife she’s insane.
-He sets up situations and denies they exist, constantly telling her she imagines things.
-This causes her to question her sanity.
+He sets up situations and denies they exist, continually telling her she imagines things.
+It causes her to question her sanity.

 3) Projects a false image of success.
-They frequently exaggerate their finances and intelligence.
+False self-image is the central shield or defense.
+So, it is common for people with this disorder to exaggerate their finances and intelligence.
 They proclaim themselves experts in many things.
 They often demand admiration and acceptance.
 Almost everything in their life revolves around projecting and controlling their self-image.
 They often see themselves as invincible.

 4) Refuses to accept responsibility for their actions.
 They blame others for their incompetence and poor decisions.
 Become highly defensive and aggressive if criticized.
 They will play the role of the victim to sidestep accountability.

 5) Enjoys causing harm, emotional turmoil, and controversy.
-They will make fun of others.
+Making fun of others is a way to bolster their Ego.
 They use shame and ridicule to inflict emotional distress.

 6) Manipulate through exploitation or domination.
-They boast about conquests.
+Boasting about conquests is another common way they reinforce their self-image.

 7) Break rules and laws.
 Flaunt their authority and frequently overstep the personal boundaries of others.
 They feel entitled to cut in line and take advantage of people.

 8) Learn to Mimic outward the desired emotional affect.
 The narcissist does not feel compassion or empathy.
-However, they become adept at learning to mimic these emotional states’ outward “affect.”
+However, they become adept at learning to mimic the outward affect of normal emotions.
 This skill set is something that many will work to achieve in front of a mirror.
 They practice facial expressions so they can be convincing.

 How These Traits Manifest In Behavior